-A current list of all cetacean species and populations that have been assessed for the Red List, and their current Red List classification, is maintained on the Cetacean Specialist Group website2 with links to the assessments which are held on the Red List website (http://www.redlist.org).
-Updates since the last Annual Meeting include separate assessments for the two recently recognied species of finless porpoises (Neophocaena asiaeorientalis and N. phocaenoides), both listed as Vulnerable.
-New assessments are underway for the dolphins in the genus Inia, which were recently split into two species, Inia geoffrensis, the Amazon River dolphin, and I. boliviensis, the Bolivian bufeo.
+A current list of all cetacean species and populations that have been assessed for the Red List, and their current Red List classification, is maintained on the Cetacean Specialist Group site with links to the assessments which are held on the Red List site www.redlist.org.
+Updates since the last Annual Meeting include separate assessments for the two recently recognied species of finless porpoises (Neophocaena asiaeorientalis and N.